jsam07/bag-it-api/Readme.md

 The backend consists of three(3) main components:

 1. **User Authentication API** - Users must first register and login to be able to access the SignalR Hub.
 Clients that are successfully authenticated receive a JSON Web Token (JWT) that can then use to access the Hub.
- The endpoints for the API are as follows:
+The API is deploy on Microsoft Azure and can ge accessed here: `https://bag-it-api.azurewebsites.net/api/user` The endpoints for the API are as follows:
    ### `GET`
    - `/api/user`: Test that the user endpoint works